-Your skills will be assessed as described in the section above, primarily through continuous assessment during your Parts III and IV projects.
+Your transferable and generic skills will be assessed primarily through continuous assessment and through your Part 3 project.

 Subject Specific Practical Skills

 Having successfully completed this programme you will be able to:

 - D1. demonstrate competency in using laboratory skills in a safe a responsible manner - D2. demonstrate competency in a range of modern biomedical techniques.